dewey/Melvin/README.md

-# Melvin - Emotictionset for Adium.app
+# Melvin - Emoticonset for Adium.app

 This emoticonset includes some of the popular rage faces and the cream of the crop of austrian politics.